Alcohol in Parks

 The Mountain Air Bike Skills Course, originally opened in 2008, is being redeveloped with new features to become a first-class local destination for our biking community.

-The City will build a new City Hall at the existing Deer Lake site.
+We're planning a replacement (or renewed) City Hall at the existing Deer Lake site.

 Improving travel safety for pedestrians, cyclists and drivers in the Burnaby Heights / Capitol Hill neighbourhood.